King (pop band): History

 The three eldest siblings were born in India and the two younger ones in Ukraine.
 All were home-schooled by their father, Michael Jaffray King (British) and mother, Irmgard King (German).
 They were raised in over 30 countries throughout the world.
 Due to being born in different countries and having parents from two countries, all siblings have dual citizenship.
 They are fluent in four languages.

 They have two younger sisters, Jemima and Michelle King, who currently reside in Cologne, Germany with their parents.

-Marieangela "Queenie" King married, on 1 December 2013, musician and artist Elijah Blue Allman, the son of Cher and Gregg Allman.
+Marieangela "Queenie" King married, on 1 December 2013, musician and artist Elijah Blue Allman, the son of Cher and Gregg Allman and frontman of Deadsy.

 Music

 Their music and performance is characterised by electronic raps, big melodic choruses and unique fashion styles.

 Early life

 They began their professional singing careers in 1997 and quickly moved on to do TV and radio shows in several countries around the world.
 In 1998, Word Records/Warner Music Group (US) approached the group and offered them a $4 million recording contract which was, however, rejected by both parents as they felt the siblings were too young to take on the music business at that time.